It was 43 years ago today

 But they’re guaranteed to raise a smile

-This band is unique though in that they confine their repertoire to music of the early Beatles rather than the entire canon.
+This band is unique, though, in that they confine their repertoire to the music of the early Beatles rather than the entire canon.
 While this limits them to pre-Sgt.
 Pepper music, it allows them to play some often neglected tunes that other cover bands don’t do.
 The evening took me back to that night on February 9, 1964, as we sat in front of the TV and watched Ed Sullivan introduce us to The Beatles.

-Their songs were practically pitch perfect, a close approximation to the Beatles studio work.
-Ironically, they played better than the Beatles played during their live performances, when they could rarely hear themselves sing above the screaming fans.
+Their songs were practically pitch-perfect, a close approximation to the Beatles studio work.
+Ironically, they played better than the Beatles played during their live performances when they could barely hear themselves sing above the screaming fans.
 Indeed, a few years ago, when I caught Paul McCartney at the Denver Pepsi Center in his first concert back in Denver since then, he mentioned that his last time in the area was when they performed at Red Rocks.
-“But we could barely finish a half hour set… because we couldn’t breath!”
+“But we could barely finish a half hour set… because we couldn’t breathe!”
 Indeed, Denver is a mile high, but Red Rocks is even higher, at an elevation of 6,200 feet.

-This band, “1964” did a two hour set, including break.
-Compare this to the original show, with warm up by the Righteous Brothers and Jackie de Shannon, with the Beatles playing for about 25 minutes.
+This band, “1964,” did a two-hour set, including the break.
+Compare this to the original show, with a warm-up by the Righteous Brothers and Jackie de Shannon, with the Beatles playing for about 25 minutes.
 This band has been doing this for 23 years, 7 times at Carnegie Hall and at other original Beatles venues, plus Paul McCartney and Ringo Starr have their CD.
-They originally played Red Rocks 3 years ago in 2004 on the 4oth anniversary of the Beatles’ original concert here.
+They originally played Red Rocks 3 years ago, in 2004, on the 4oth anniversary of the Beatles’ original concert here.
 “John” is performed by Mark Benson, “Paul” by Gary Grimes (he even has the arched eyebrows correct), “George” by Tom Work, and “Ringo” by Terry Manfred.